-“This acknowledges there was a protest happening - but doesn’t engage at all with what the march was about,” he says.
+“This acknowledges there was a protest happening - but doesn’t engage at all with what the march was about,” he said.

-“(Minhinnick) was one of the last to stop using shorthand markers like a huia feather and phrases like ‘pi korry’ / ‘by golly,” he says.
+“(Minhinnick) was one of the last to stop using using shorthand markers like a huia feather and phrases like ‘pi korry’ / ‘by golly,” he said.

-“It reaches back into depicting Māori as a bit silly,” he says.
+“It reaches back into depicting Māori as a bit silly,” he said.

 But other cartoonists of the time picked up on the anger and seriousness of the protests - and what sparked them.